sumin-Ma/GALAMOST/docs/data-output.rst

 .. py:class:: DcdDump(all_info, filename, overwrite)

-   initializes a dump object of DCD file with system information, file name, and if overwrite former data.
+   The constructor of a dump object of DCD file.

    :param AllInfo all_info: The system information.
    :param str filename: The output file name.